 Students are compassionate, tolerant, and respectful human beings who value cultural diversity and contribute to the community.

-The mission of the J. Graham Brown School community is to cultivate critical thinking and foster independence, empathy, and intrinsic motivation within a culturally responsive learning environment.
+The mission of the J. Graham Brown School community is to cultivate innovative thinking and foster independence, empathy, and initiative within a culturally responsive learning environment.

 Brown School Students . . .

 Are interested in pursuing the most rigorous academic program available to prepare them for liberal arts study in college.
 They are developing a strong work ethic.